MonkeyInPrivite/mip-wiki/content/Database/alpine.md

 ## Through kterm
 > [!IMPORTANT]
-> You will get an error saying that the install file cannot be deleted, this can safely be ignored.
+> You may get an error saying that the install file cannot be deleted, this can safely be ignored.
 1. Open [kterm](https://github.com/bfabiszewski/kterm)
 2. Enter and run the command
 ```